 There are lines for some of the obstacles.
 We waited for up to ten minutes for a few of them.

-We ran our second Tough Mudder in June 2016.
-We were on the course roughly the same amount of time (4 hours).
+When we ran our second Tough Mudder we were on the course roughly the same amount of time (4 hours).
 It wasn’t as crowded this time.
 I’m not sure why as we did the same course on the same day (a Sunday) as last time.

-This was the last obstacle at our course (this could be true at every TM course, I’m not sure) so that helped.
+This was the last obstacle at our course (this could be true at every Tough Mudder course, I’m not sure) so that helped.
 Who wants to skip the last obstacle after all that work??

 I’m pretty sure the Arctic Enema stopped my heart for a second.
 I wasn’t prepared for that.